sintef-ocean/conan-miniconda/README.md

 [Conan.io](https://conan.io) recipe for [miniconda](https://docs.conda.io/).

 The recipe helps to install miniconda on windows, setup channels and install packages.
-The package is usually consumed either as a build requirement.
+The package is usually consumed as a build requirement.
 The default options is configured to allow unattended installation to get `flang`, `clang-cl` on windows.

 ## How to use this package